Quillianne/drivers-ddboat-ros2/README.md

 ## Build the Images on the Raspberry Pi

 If you prefer to build the image directly on the Raspberry Pi, follow the steps below.
-Make sure to update the `.env` file with the appropriate image name to match your local build.
+Maybe you'll have to add colcon flags for single threaded compilation (available in [`old_Dockerfile`](old_Dockerfile)) Make sure to update the `.env` file with the appropriate image name to match your local build.

 ### Building the `ddboat` Image (after driver changes)